magento/merchdocs/src/payment/paypal-payments-standard.md

    - `Payments by PayPal (150 x 60 or 150 x 40)`
    - `Shop Now Using PayPal (150 x 60 or 150 x 40)`

-1. To customize the appearance of your PayPal merchant pages, do the following:
+1. To customize the appearance of your PayPal merchant pages:

    - Enter the name of the **Page Style** that you want to apply to your PayPal merchant pages: